 How do they work?

-Instead it means that if your dog is found, and scanned with a handheld scanner, it should reveal a unique number which identifies you as the owner and allows you to be contacted, this is why it’s so important to keep your contact details up to date.
+Instead, it means that if your dog is found, and scanned with a handheld scanner, it should reveal a unique number that identifies you as the owner and allows you to be contacted, this is why it’s so important to keep your contact details up to date.